Anik66/PlayWright-Automation/README.md

 ## About The Project
-Our automated daily finance website streamlines transaction tracking, empowering users to review their activities effortlessly.
-Admins enjoy full control with easy editing capabilities, ensuring seamless management and precision.Simplify financial oversight with our intuitive, efficient, and user-friendly platform.
+Our automated daily finance website simplifies transaction tracking, allowing users to effortlessly review their financial activities.
+Administrators have full control with seamless editing features, ensuring accurate and efficient management.
+Experience effortless financial oversight with our intuitive and user-friendly platform